Gregwar/Formidable/README.md

 ```

 This will use the [Gregwar/Cache](http://github.com/Gregwar/Cache) system, you will need to get
 the composer dependencies of this repository or install it manually.
+By default, cache files
+will be wrote in the `cache` directory from where the script is run.

 Try to run the `performances.php` script in the `examples/` directory, this will give you an
 example of performance gain with cache.